Pariyatti/mobile-spikes/docs/backend/where-we-are-today.md

 `Not People` are points-of-contact Pariyatti regularly uses that obfuscate the humans behind it.
 For example, a `support@company.com` email address.

-- ???
+- managed
-- ???
+- vidyamantra

 ## Pariyatti Services

 `Pariyatti Services` are the high-level services Pariyatti owns and provides to its users, irrespective of where or how they are hosted.

-1. DotNetNuke (DNN) --- pariyatti.org
+1. pariyatti.org --- DotNetNuke (DNN) on managed.com (CMS)
-2. 3dcart --- store.pariyatti.org
+2. store.pariyatti.org --- 3dcart (e-commerce)
-3. Moodle --- learning.pariyatti.org
+3. learning.pariyatti.org --- moodle on VidyaMantra (e-learning)
-4. Dreamhost --- generic web/file server
+4. downloads.pariyatti.org / host.pariyatti.org --- Dreamhost (generic web/file server)
 5. ???

+## Administration

+pariyatti.org - DNN admin is in-line / WYSIWYG
+store.pariyatti.org/admin
+learning.pariyatti.oreg - moodle admin is in-line / WYSIWYG
+Dreamhost is direct SFTP

 ## Hardware